Behind the Kendallabra

 Kendall Jenner then and now: a retrospective

 Some interesting, oft-overlooked facts about Kendall Jenner: She appeared on the revival TV show Hawaii Five-0 in 2012 as someone named A.J.
 She interned at Seventeen magazine at some point but according to knowledge accrued from a spurious news channel called E!, was shy.
-Her father has longer hair than her mother does and finally, potentially the most important of these facts: she was 12 only six years ago.
-This makes her 18 now but also presents the question of: where were you then?
+Finally, potentially the most important of these facts: she was 12 in the year 2007.
+This presents the question: where were you then?

 So you know where I was not?
 A) Driving and B) Informally accepting the title of muse to Riccardo Tisci.
 But I bet you could guess who is doing both of those things!
 In circles!
 The K-Meister.
 And it’s during these times of glorious evolution that a photographic retrospective, like a visit to Paris, is never a bad idea.
 So, join me in remembering the Ken that was pre-dall.
 The Jen that came post -ner and, of course, that leopard print halter top with the embroidered neckline because I think it made noise when she walked.